reidycolm/MS3-Project/README.md

     1. I want to be able to add/remove cuisine types in the cookbook.
 It's important to have a wide variety to choose from.

     1. I want to be able to edit recipes.
-Some users may need to use other ingrediants because of family dietry needs.
-I don't want any user who decided to use the cookbook to be left out
+Some users may need to use other ingredients because of family dietry needs.
+I don't want any user who decided to use the cookbook to be left out.

     1. I want my site to be secure.
 As an admin this is important.
 There needs to be functionality in place that will stop unwated changes to the cookbook.
 Users shouldn't be able to edit something they didn't submit.